WilderDev/AI_Course_Curriculum/02_Applications-and-Tools-of-Generative-AI/02_Lesson.md

 ### What you'll learn

+In this module, you will learn about the applications and impact of generative AI in different sectors and industries, such as IT and DevOps, entertainment, education, finance, healthcare, and human resources.
+You will get an insight into how generative AI is making our work lives more efficient and successful.
+Next, you will explore the key capabilities and use cases of some commonly used tools for text, image, code, audio, video, and virtual world generation.

 ### Terminology & Concepts

 - **Adaptive learning**: A personalized learning approach that adjusts the pace, content, and delivery of educational materials based on individual learner needs and preferences.